traefik/traefik/docs/content/middlewares/passtlsclientcert.md

     * These options only work accordingly to the [MutualTLS configuration](../https/tls.md#client-authentication-mtls).
     That is to say, only the certificates that match the `clientAuth.clientAuthType` policy are passed.

-In the following example, you can see a complete certificate.
-We will use each part of it to explain the middleware options.
+The following example shows a complete certificate and explains each of the middleware options.

-??? example "A complete client tls certificate"
+??? example "A complete client TLS certificate"

     ```
     Certificate: